-The fair value of the common shares issued in the private placement was determined to be the more easily measurable component and were valued at their fair value, as determined by the closing quoted bid price on the announcement date.
-The balance, if any, was allocated to the attached warrants.
+The fair value of the common shares issued in the private placement are determined to be the more easily measurable component and are valued at their fair value, as determined by the closing quoted bid price on the announcement date.
+The balance, if any, is allocated to the attached warrants.
 Any fair value attributed to the warrants is recorded as warrant reserve.
 If the warrants are exercised, the related amount is reclassified as share capital.
 If the warrants expire unexercised, the related amount remains in warrant reserve.

-Balance, February 28, 2014 \$ 52,573
+Balance, February 28, 2015 \$ 52,573

-No warrants granted
+No warrants granted -

-Balance, February 29, 2016 and February 28, 2015 \$ 52,573
+Balance, February 28, 2017 and February 29, 2016 \$ 52,573